Anton Blidh: Boston Bruins

-Upon joining the Bruins organization in North America, Blidh was assigned to their American Hockey League (AHL) affiliate, the Providence Bruins for the 2015–16 season.
+Upon joining the Bruins organisation in North America, Blidh was assigned to their American Hockey League (AHL) affiliate, the Providence Bruins for the 2015–16 season.
 In his first season with the team, Blidh recorded 10 goals and four assists through 65 games.

 The following season, Blidh was re-assigned to the Providence Bruins to begin the 2016–17 season.
 He played 19 games, producing five goals and four assists in Providence, before being recalled to the NHL level on 2 December 2016.
 He made his NHL debut the following game in a 2–1 road game win over the Buffalo Sabres, achieving three shots on goal and four hits in his 10:12 of on-ice time.
 Following this, he scored his first career goal with the Bruins in a home-game loss to the New York Islanders on 20 December 2016.
 During a game against the Nashville Predators, Blidh recorded a hard hit against Roman Josi which resulted in a major penalty for interference and caused Josi to be placed on injured reserve.
 Blidh was eventually returned to Providence again on 21 January 2017 after skating in 19 games and posting one goal and one assist with seven penalty minutes.

 During the 2017–18 season, Blidh set new career-highs in Providence with 11 goals and 15 assists for 26 points through 71 games.
 He spent the majority of the season in the AHL, making only one NHL appearance on March 19 against the Columbus Blue Jackets.
 As a result of his play, Blidh signed a one-year, two-way contract with an NHL cap hit of $650,000.
 Following the signing, he was again returned to Providence and only played in one NHL game during a 6–3 loss against the Tampa Bay Lightning on 6 April.
 While in the AHL, he played in 74 games and scored 10 goals and 13 assists for 23 points.
 On 1 May 2019, Blidh signed a two-year, two-way contract extension with the Bruins.

 Blidh appeared in 10 total games for Boston during the shortened 2020–21 season, recording one goal.
 On 17 July 2021, the Bruins signed Blidh to a one-year, two-way contract with an NHL cap hit of $750,000.
 In his seventh year with the Bruins in the 2021–22 season, Blidh played the full season in Boston, appearing in a career-high 32 games, recording 2 goals and 9 points in a depth forward role.